COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Because the outcomes using chemotherapy and HSCT treatments have been changing over time, these approaches should be compared regularly to continually redefine optimal therapy for a given patient.
 For some diseases, randomized trials or intent-to-treat trials using an HLA-matched sibling donor have established the benefit of HSCT by direct comparison.[1,2] However, for very high-risk patients, such as those with early relapse of acute lymphoblastic leukemia, randomized trials have not been feasible because of investigator bias.[3,4]

 In general, HSCT typically benefits only children at high risk of relapse with standard chemotherapy approaches.
 Accordingly, treatment schemas that accurately identify these high-risk patients and offer HSCT if appropriate allogeneic donors are available are the preferred approach for many diseases.
-Less well-established, higher-risk approaches to HSCT are generally reserved for only the very highest-risk patients.
-However, higher-risk approaches, such as haploidentical transplantation, are becoming safer and more efficacious and are increasingly used interchangeably with fully matched allogeneic approaches.[6,7,8,9] (Refer to the Haploidentical HSCT section of this summary for more information.)
+Less well-established, higher-risk approaches to HSCT, such as haploidentical transplantation, are generally reserved for only the very highest-risk patients.
+However, these higher-risk approaches are becoming safer and more efficacious and are increasingly used interchangeably with fully matched allogeneic approaches.[6,7,8,9] (Refer to the Haploidentical HSCT section of the PDQ summary on Pediatric Allogeneic Hematopoietic Stem Cell Transplantation for more information.)

 When comparisons of similar patients treated with HSCT or chemotherapy are made in the setting where randomized or intent-to-treat studies are not feasible, the following issues should be considered:

 To account for time-to-transplant bias, the chemotherapy comparator arm should include only patients who maintained remission until the median time to HSCT.
 The HSCT comparator arm should also include only patients who achieved the initial remission mentioned above and maintained that remission until the time of HSCT.